BSU-Spatial-Data-in-R/assignment-3/README.md

 ## Instructions

-1. After you've joined the assignment repository, you should have this file (named Readme.md) inside of a R project named assignment-1-xx where xx is your github username (or initials).
-All of the data should be accessible on the server at `/opt/data/2022/assignment03/`.
+1. After you've joined the assignment repository, you should have this file (named Readme.md) inside of a R project named assignment-3-xx where xx is your github username (or initials).

 2. Once you've verified that you've correctly cloned the assignment repository, create a new Quarto document.
 Name this file assignment-3-xxx.qmd and give it a title (like M Williamson Assignment 3).
 Make sure that you select the html output option (Quarto can do a lot of cool things, but the html format is the least-likely to cause you additional headaches).
 We'll be using Quarto throughout the course so it's worth checking out the other tutorials in the getting started section.